AYLIEN/aylien_newsapi_csharp/docs/DefaultApi.md

             var sourceScopesState = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceScopesCity = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceScopesLevel = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified level value.
-[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var publishedAtStart = "publishedAtStart_example";  // string | This parameter is used for finding stories whose published at time is less than the specified value.
-[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional)  (default to NOW-7DAYS/DAY) var publishedAtEnd = "publishedAtEnd_example";  // string | This parameter is used for finding stories whose published at time is greater than the specified value.
-[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional)  (default to NOW/DAY) var period = "period_example";  // string | The size of each date range is expressed as an interval to be added to the lower bound.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceLinksInCountMin = 56;  // int? | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
+You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceLinksInCountMax = 56;  // int? | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
+You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceRankingsAlexaRankMin = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaRankMax = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaCountry = new List<string>(); // List<string> | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
+It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var publishedAtStart = publishedAtStart_example;  // string | This parameter is used for finding stories whose published at time is less than the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional)  (default to NOW-7DAYS/DAY) var publishedAtEnd = publishedAtEnd_example;  // string | This parameter is used for finding stories whose published at time is greater than the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional)  (default to NOW/DAY) var period = period_example;  // string | The size of each date range is expressed as an interval to be added to the lower bound.
 It supports Date Math Syntax.
 Valid options are `+` following an integer number greater than 0 and one of the Date Math keywords. e.g. `+1DAY`, `+2MINUTES` and `+1MONTH`.
 Here are [Supported keywords](https://newsapi.aylien.com/docs/working-with-dates#date-math). (optional)  (default to +1DAY)

             try
             {
                 // List time series
-                TimeSeriesList result = apiInstance.ListTimeSeries(id, title, body, text, language, categoriesTaxonomy, categoriesConfident, categoriesId, categoriesLevel, entitiesTitleText, entitiesTitleType, entitiesTitleLinksDbpedia, entitiesBodyText, entitiesBodyType, entitiesBodyLinksDbpedia, sentimentTitlePolarity, sentimentBodyPolarity, mediaImagesCountMin, mediaImagesCountMax, mediaVideosCountMin, mediaVideosCountMax, authorId, authorName, sourceId, sourceName, sourceDomain, sourceLocationsCountry, sourceLocationsState, sourceLocationsCity, sourceScopesCountry, sourceScopesState, sourceScopesCity, sourceScopesLevel, publishedAtStart, publishedAtEnd, period);
+                TimeSeriesList result = apiInstance.ListTimeSeries(id, title, body, text, language, categoriesTaxonomy, categoriesConfident, categoriesId, categoriesLevel, entitiesTitleText, entitiesTitleType, entitiesTitleLinksDbpedia, entitiesBodyText, entitiesBodyType, entitiesBodyLinksDbpedia, sentimentTitlePolarity, sentimentBodyPolarity, mediaImagesCountMin, mediaImagesCountMax, mediaVideosCountMin, mediaVideosCountMax, authorId, authorName, sourceId, sourceName, sourceDomain, sourceLocationsCountry, sourceLocationsState, sourceLocationsCity, sourceScopesCountry, sourceScopesState, sourceScopesCity, sourceScopesLevel, sourceLinksInCountMin, sourceLinksInCountMax, sourceRankingsAlexaRankMin, sourceRankingsAlexaRankMax, sourceRankingsAlexaCountry, publishedAtStart, publishedAtEnd, period);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling DefaultApi.ListTimeSeries: " + e.Message);
+                Debug.Print("Exception when calling DefaultApi.ListTimeSeries: " + e.Message );
             }
         }
     }